Shanghai Biennale

-The Shanghai Biennale is one of the highest-profile contemporary art events in Shanghai and the most established art biennale in China.
+The Shanghai Biennale was established in Shanghai in 1996 as China's first international contemporary art biennale.
 It was initially held in the Shanghai Art Museum.
 From 2012 on, it has been hosted in Power Station of Art, the first state-run museum dedicated to contemporary art in mainland China.
 Aside from its main museum show, it also includes talks, lectures and installations in various venues throughout the city.